-Nothing speaks to a customer’s direct needs like a well-written business proposal.
+Nothing speaks to a customer’s direct needs like a well-written proposal.

 But how do you make sure that your proposal is engaging to every potential client?